-2 (c) Associate investigators
+2 (b) Associate investigators

-Associate investigators may be fellows, trainees, students or professional research personnel, who assist with the research or bring a particular skill (e.g. statistics, assays) to the team.
+Associate investigators may be fellows, trainees, students or research personnel, who assist with the research or bring a particular skill (e.g. statistics, assays) to the team.
 They may or may not be fully conversant with all aspects of the work.
+The role, contribution and time commitment to the project must be completed for each associate investigator.

 Associate investigators do not receive salary support from ANZCA.
 It should be understood that associate investigators are generally intended to support the CI in specific aspects of the project.
 (Add additional rows if necessary).